JAlcocerT/JAlcocerT/content/blog/selfh-software-servers.md

   {{< card link="https://github.com/JAlcocerT/Home-Lab" title="HomeLab Repo" image="/blog_img/hardware/ati-hd5670.png" subtitle="Docker Configs for your server" >}}
 {{< /cards >}}

-You were using Linux when nobody was.
+You were using [Linux OS's](https://jalcocert.github.io/JAlcocerT/os-for-nas/) when nobody was.

 And now apple ecosystem is so confortable that makes anything else scary?